 Today, travel costs are high, especially for multi-generational trips, once in a life time trips, or an around the world trip!
 When you are planning for the trip, just as if you would include air, and hotels, add the cost of insurance to the list.

-Talk to your travel advisor, and they will explain the various options to you.
-They can connect you directly to the insurance company if needed.
+Talk to your travel advisor, and they will present the various options to you.
+They will connect you directly to the insurance company if you have any questions about coverage and benefits.
 Most travel suppliers offer insurance, as well as third party insurance companies that offer travel insurance.
-I would be happy to help you compare, as it is not only the cost that varies.
+I would be happy to provide you with different options, as it is not only the cost that varies.
 It is also the coverage.
-So contact me and I can help you review your options so you select the travel insurance best for you: email@example.com.
+So contact me and I can provide information about your options so you select the travel insurance best for you: firstname.lastname@example.org.